G-structure/rat/docs/zed_acp.md

 Claude Code authentication involves API key validation through the adapter, while other agents may use different methods.

+For a full walkthrough of the authentication flow and UX, see [Authentication Flow](./zed_acp_login.md).

 #### 5. Session Creation
 Zed creates a new conversation session: